-To improve his/her professional skills in development cooperation project design, implementation, monitoring and evaluation as well as partnerships with donors and partners.
+To improve his/her professional skills in development cooperation project design, implementation, monitoring and evaluation as well as partnerships with development partners and other partners.

 To become familiar with the ILO's mandate and institutional functioning.

 To become acquainted with the UN system; its regional bodies, coordination and inter-agency mechanisms and frameworks, and in its inter-action with government counterparts and other development partners.